 The Magic Kingdom is the easiest park to navigate due to the famous hub and spokes model.
-You tee up at the Plaza after passing through a turn of the century Main Street USA and from there you can choose to explore different worlds at their gateways.
+You tee up at the Plaza after passing through a turn of the century Main Street USA, and from there you can choose to explore different worlds at their gateways.
 Those worlds in turn are interconnected, so getting around the whole park is very convenient if you plan your route accordingly.

 Know the Park Schedule

-You want to be among those who get there early so you can get to the big attractions like Splash Mountain, Big Thunder, or Space Mountain before the lines form.
+You want to be among those who get there early so you can get to the big attractions like Big Thunder or Space Mountain before the lines form.
 In Fantasyland, target Peter Pan’s Flight, The Seven Dwarfs Mine Train, and The Haunted Mansion.

 If you decide to break up your day and go somewhere else in the park, use the new directions feature on the My Disney Experience app.
 It will show you the fastest route on your map.

 Plan Your Meals Around Your Day (or Your Day around Your Meals)

-You can make dining reservations 60 days in advance.
-Your Magic Kingdom touring plan should focus on eateries and where they are in the park.
-Time your day so that you are in certain places at mealtimes.
+You’ll want to time your day at the Magic Kingdom so that you are in specific places at mealtimes.
 If you don’t have reservations for table service, use the mobile order feature on My Disney Experience.
 You should still plot your path around the eateries you wish to dine at.

 All Three Relaxation Stations